 - Expertise: Given the technical and legal complexity of patents, engaging experienced intellectual property lawyers or agents in Fiji is highly recommended to navigate the application process and ensure proper protection.

-In summary, patent services in Fiji are undergoing a transformative phase with the Patents Act 2021, which aims to modernize and strengthen the protection of inventions.
+In summary, patent services in Fiji are the Patents Act 1879.
 While the Fiji Intellectual Property Office (FIPO) administers the process, the practical efficiency of the new system, particularly in terms of digitization and examination, will continue to evolve.
 Inventors seeking protection in Fiji should consult with local IP professionals to understand the current procedures and ensure compliance.